 I was made aware that Michael Caleo was executive producer for the TV series.
 I emailed him on IMBD, nothing.
 But tracked down the phone number of his agent Ari, (enter Entourage) who surprisingly took the call while driving his convertible down California's Highway One before panicking and hanging up when I told him the purpose of my call.

-Life went on and some two years later, oddly enough, after having just the week before told my writer friend in Melbourne the entire Sexier Beast saga, I got an unexpected message.
+Life went on, and two years later, oddly enough, after having the week before told my writer friend in Melbourne the entire Sexier Beast saga, I got an unexpected message from an unfamiliar name.
 “David Scinto?”
 I thought, “who is David Scinto?
 Arrrrrrrrggggghhhhhhhh!"

-David had written a generous email thanking me for my contact, my tribute to his original work and he was offering to help get me a seat at Michael Caleo’s writing table.
+David had written a generous email thanking me for my contact, my tribute to his original work, and with an offer to help get me a seat at Michael Caleo’s writing table.
 I was blown away, and ultimately validated to at last get some recognition.
 David provided a direct email address to Michael and guided me through my contact with him.
 What a pleasure it was pressing send that day.

 But once again, and fuckety-fuck fuck fuck fuck, no response from Michael.
 I wrote to David a few weeks later, informing him of Michael’s radio silence, to which he broke the news that I was passed on due to studios regulations and clicky unions.